nunocoracao/blowfish/exampleSite/content/docs/shortcodes/index.md

 title: "Shortcodes"
 date: 2020-08-11
 draft: false
-description: "All the shortcodes available in Congo."
+description: "All the shortcodes available in Blowfish."
 slug: "shortcodes"
 tags: ["shortcodes", "mermaid", "icon", "lead", "docs"]
 ---

-In addition to all the [default Hugo shortcodes](https://gohugo.io/content-management/shortcodes/), Congo adds a few extras for additional functionality.
+In addition to all the [default Hugo shortcodes](https://gohugo.io/content-management/shortcodes/), Blowfish adds a few extras for additional functionality.

 ## Alert